-Content: An overview of the services VWTH offer, why we do what we do.
+Content: An overview of the services VWTH offers, why we do what we do.
 How individuals, community groups and business organizations can get involved and support the ongoing work financially, as volunteers, as members.

 Time: 30 min or longer (as required) presentation with 15 min Q and A.

 Audience: Professional and community groups; business organizations, volunteers and clubs/service providers.

 Content: Credit score, re-building credit, basic banking and surviving on a budget.
 Includes resources, credit profile, budget workbook and meal planning tips, low-income survival guide.

 Audience: Workshop for women re-starting their lives after an abusive relationship

 Content: Overview and guide to legal and mediation services.
 Information and guide to resources which are free as well as fee for service.

 Audience: Workshop for women who are planning to leave or who have recently left an abusive relationship and who are considering legal or mediation services regarding children; finances; division of assets; elder abuse

 Content: What is elder abuse?
 Risk factors include isolation, financial, multi-cultural and physical/emotional abuse.
 Discussion, resources and information about interventions and support services for those currently experiencing abuse, survivors and families/support service workers.